Summer 2020-2021 season

 Double kayaks – $35 per hour per boat ($60 for 2 hours)

 Double seakayaks (with rudder) – $40 per hour per boat ($70 for 2 hours)

-All prices include hire of kayak, paddle and safety equipment, pre-paddle safety briefing, map and paddling instruction.
+All prices include hire of kayak or SUP, paddle and safety equipment, pre-paddle safety briefing, map and paddling instruction.